y3mi/docs/content/usage/reference/api/secret/_index.md

 ---
 title: "Secret"
 linkTitle: "Secret"
-weight: 15
+weight: 30
 description: >
-  Learn how to use the API to use API endpoints for secret resources.
+  Learn how to use API endpoints for secret resources.
 ---

-Documentation Coming Soon!